 I wander away from my group for a minute to look at a table selling obsidian.
 The shiny black objects look like portals to an empty and unending abyss.
 I stare into the blackness and imagine what it might have been like to be a Mayan in Chichen Itza, being marched to the Cenote Sagrado, knowing all too well your blood is about to colour the waters as an offering to Chaac, the god of rain.
 The terror that must have flowed through this ancient city; the despair that must have been felt.
 Bound and marching to certain death, marching to the afterlife, marching to the fearsome Mayan underworld, Xibalba, awaiting the wrath of the gods of death.

 My heart pounds.
 I blink and come back to 2009 and the slippery little piece of black glass in my hand, never more glad to be an ex-pat Canadian mom.

 Beside the table selling obsidian was a blind dude, another fortune teller I assume and as I walked by he said “your heart is broken” in Spanish.
 I said, “perdon?”

 “Su corazon está roto!”

 Now, I realize that I am in the religious center of the Mayan world.
 I also am well aware of the fact that their calendar ends in 2012.
-I can also buy the idea that perhaps they might play that up a little in order to freak people out and have them believe and spend money on things that may sooth their worries, like the idols and the calendars, etc. but – and this is not too much to ask – why the fuck do they have to fuck with me?
-Do it to the gringos, the passers through, the boisterous & burnt Europeans.
+I can also buy the idea that perhaps they might play that up a little in order to freak people out and have them believe and spend money on things that may soothe their worries, like the idols and the calendars, etc. but – and this is not too much to ask – why the fuck do they have to fuck with me?
+Do it to the gringos, the passers-through, the boisterous & burnt Europeans.
 Don’t fuck with me.
 Seriously.
-I was in the mood for a nice little tourist jaunt into the past, not some spiritually significant journey.

 Whatever.
 So, here I sit overlooking a cenote which, under the water, is surely filled with skeletons.